openstack/horizon/doc/source/topics/testing.rst

 This one is the opposite of the unexpected method call.
 This one means you tol mox to expect a call and it didn't happen.
 This is almost always the result of an error in the conditions of the test.
-Using the :meth:`~horizon.test.TestCase.assertNoFormErrors` and :meth:`~horizon.test.TestCase.assertMessageCount` will make it readily apparent what the problem is in the majority of cases.
+Using the :meth:`~horizon.test.helpers.TestCase.assertNoFormErrors` and :meth:`~horizon.test.helpers.TestCase.assertMessageCount` will make it readily apparent what the problem is in the majority of cases.
 If not, then use ``pdb`` and start interrupting the code flow to see where things are getting off track.